p-org/P/Docs/docs/manual/functions.md

 **Syntax**: `fun name (funParamList?) (: returnType)? ;`

 `name` is the name of the named function, `funParamList` is the optional function parameters, and `returnType` is the optional return type of the function.

+To know more about the foreign interface and functions, please look at the [PriorityQueue example](https://p-org.github.io/P/manual/foriegntypesfunctions/).

 ### Function Body